Beyond Idea Grants

 All applicants will be informed by email of any action taken on their grant application.
 The BIG Program Review Committee will hold decisions in confidence until publicly announced by the SDCF.

-If you have applied for funding but were denied, you are eligible to apply again in subsequent rounds.
-Multiple or repeat applications from one organization that previously received funding must meet these guidelines:
+Organizations that have applied for funding and were denied are eligible to apply again in subsequent rounds.

 - The project is complete